 What is Domain Privacy and do I need it?

 Information about all registered domains are listed in the WHOIS database.
 Having your contact information publicly accessible may expose you to unwanted phone calls and emails.
 If you use your home address, you might even be at risk for identity theft.

 Before you jump into a decision, consider whether this information is readily available on your website or elsewhere.
 As soon as you publish your email address and phone number online, you’re going to get spammed anyway.
 It’s an unfortunate fact of life on the internet.

 What’s the oldest domain name?

-The first domain registered was symbolics.com, on March 15, 1985.The Symbolics Computer Corporation is no longer operating, but the website has some interesting historical information and a cool feature that allows you to see live domain registrations in real time.
+The first domain registered was symbolics.com, on March 15, 1985.The Symbolics Computer Corporation is no longer operating, but the website has some interesting historical information.

 Did I miss anything?